 Aug 24, 2013

-The story of the Fall is interpreted as the necessary step in the genesis of civilization, for if there can be no transgression of taboos and no acquisition of knowledge in retrospect, no progress can be made.
+The myth of the Fall is interpreted as the necessary step in the genesis of civilization, for if there can be no transgression of taboos and no acquisition of knowledge in retrospect, no progress can be made.
 Maturity needs a lot of immaturity to come before it.
 The forbidden fruit is interpreted as the initial objet petit a, the beginning of cathexis or investment, where the ego latches onto an object that it cannot imagine itself being happy without.
 And it certainly is this, but it is also the entry of the superego.

 The tree has a specific name: the Tree of the Knowledge of Good and Evil.
 Before eating the fruit, Adam and Eve acted without any sense of morality, taboo, or guilt.
 They are ego and id, but no developed superego exists to suppress the pure, instinctual aggression of the id.
-To become a civilization that doesn't immediately collapse into violence, you already must have a social superego to regulate what acts are acceptable (even though these taboos must be transgressed regularly if we are not to become mindless machines).
+To become a civilization that doesn't immediately collapse into violence, we already must have a social superego to regulate what acts are acceptable (even though these taboos must be transgressed regularly if we are not to become mindless machines).
 Freud likens the ego and the id to a rider attempting to control a much stronger horse; the lack of a superego would be like a rider lacking reins or saddle where no control is possible over our drives.
 A lack of a functioning superego has a diagnosis: psychosis.

-The mythic couple is pure, psychotic id.
+The mythic couple is pure id.
 There is already some element of the symbolic which they are immersed in.
 This is attested to first by their communication with the god, but the symbolic element is also seen in the god's counterpart, the serpent.
 The couple lives in the garden governed only by the pleasure principle, the absence of civilization making even the reality principle unnecessary.
 But there is still an excess that makes pure pleasure less than enough- when things are going well, we look for opportunities to self destruct.
-The snake that speaks is their own excessive death drive: ah, you are perfectly happy?
+The serpent that speaks is their own excessive death drive: ah, you are perfectly happy?
 Well let's do something to fix that.

 What I find interesting about the story is that a purely psychotic couple governed only by instinctual impulses for aggression and sex would, in very short order, turn the blissful garden into a murderous hell.
 It's not just that the Fall is the genesis of civilization.
 The Fall was the salvation of the couple themselves.
 The acquisition of the objet petit a, like anything we ever desire, isn't able to fulfill their fantasies.
 But it did keep the newly neurotic one from murdering the other.
 Is that better?
-Perhaps, but repression and the return of the repressed are the same: the repression of id in the first couple allowed it to return directly as murder in their children.
+Perhaps, but repression and the return of the repressed are the same: the repression of id in the first myth allowed it to return directly as murder in their children.

 Aug 13, 2013